read more

 Offspring of Casall

-His daughters Vontessa, Akimba, Cascada I, Graziella, Indira VI and La Perla won the Elmshorn elite mare show in 2008, 2011, 2013, 2017, 2019 and 2021, respectively.
+His daughters Vontessa, Akimba, Cascada I, Graziella, Indira VI, La Perla and N-Quinta won the Elmshorn elite mare show in 2008, 2011, 2013, 2017, 2019, 2021 and 2023, respectively.
 His sons Casaltino and Cadilo became champion stallions of the 2013 and 2018 Neumünster stallion grading, respectively.
-Two Casall sons won reserve champion stallion, Catch it in 2009 and Cascadello I, who sold at a record-breaking 600,000 euros, in 2011, and Cardin became
+Two Casall sons won reserve champion stallion, Catch it in 2009 and Cascadello I, who sold at a record-breaking 600,000 euros, in 2011, and Cardin became second reserve champion in 2017.
+As yet, 103 of his sons have been stallion graded across Germany and 90 of his daughters have been awarded state premium status in Holstein.

 A three-year-old Casall daughter, Catherina by Casall-Montender, attracted particular attention in the 2017 Holsteiner elite riding horse collection and was knocked down at 150,000 euros.